-New Exhibit: "Spies Among Us"
+Visit our Exhibit: "Spies Among Us" before it ends!

 The exhibit recalls the story of General Gage's spies who visited the Tavern in 1775, explores examples of espionage on both sides, and examines the many ways of spying that were used during the American Revolution.